From language learning theories to the best Italian course

 It’s a key feature in all of our apps because it helps users actually remember the vocabulary they learn.

 The forgetting curve slopes steeply downward after you first learn something.
-New material tends to not stay around for long.
+New material tends not to stay around for long.

 This points to why cramming is a bad way to learn.
 It might help you pass the exam, but you will soon forget everything you were tested on.